AgoraIO-Community/VideoUIKit-ReactNative/README.md

 ### Usage

-This UIKit is very simple to use and contains a high level component called `AgoraUIKit`.
+This VideoUIKit is very simple to use and contains a high level component called `AgoraUIKit`.
 You can check out code explanation here.

 **A simple sample app integrating Agora UI Kit:**
 ```javascript